DPS-Dev-Team/azure-content/DevCenter/PHP/Tutorials/website-mysql-webmatrix.md

-﻿<properties linkid="develop-php-website-with-mysql-and-webmatrix" urlDisplayName="Web w/ WebMatrix" pageTitle="PHP web site with MySQL and WebMatrix - Windows Azure tutorial" Title="PHP web site with MySQL and WebMatrix - Windows Azure tutorial" metaKeywords="" Description="A tutorial that demonstrates how to use the free WebMatrix IDE to create and deploy a PHP web site that stores data in MySQL." metaCanonical="" disqusComments="1" umbracoNaviHide="0" editor="mollybos" />
+﻿<properties linkid="develop-php-website-with-mysql-and-webmatrix" urlDisplayName="Web w/ WebMatrix" pageTitle="PHP web site with MySQL and WebMatrix - Windows Azure tutorial" title="PHP web site with MySQL and WebMatrix - Windows Azure tutorial" metaKeywords="" Description="A tutorial that demonstrates how to use the free WebMatrix IDE to create and deploy a PHP web site that stores data in MySQL." metaCanonical="" disqusComments="1" umbracoNaviHide="0" editor="mollybos" />